ibm-mas/ansible-devops/docs/playbooks/oneclick-core.md

 - `UDS_CONTACT_FIRSTNAME` Defines the first name of the person to contact for UDS
 - `UDS_CONTACT_LASTNAME` Defines the last name of the person to contact for UDS

+### Storage Class Configuraton
+Storage class configuration is built into the collection and the playbook will auto-select the appropriate storage classes when it detects the presence of certain storage classes in your cluster (IBM Cloud Storage or OpenShift Container Storage).
+If you are running the install on a cluster that does not have these storage classes then you will also must configure the following environment variables:

+#### ReadWriteMany Access Mode
+Usually fulfilled by block storage classes:

+- `PROMETHEUS_ALERTMGR_STORAGE_CLASS`

+#### ReadWriteOnce Access Mode
+Usually fulfilled by file storage classes:

+- `PROMETHEUS_STORAGE_CLASS`
+- `PROMETHEUS_USERWORKLOAD_STORAGE_CLASS`
+- `GRAFANA_INSTANCE_STORAGE_CLASS`
+- `MONGODB_STORAGE_CLASS`
+- `UDS_STORAGE_CLASS`

+## Examples

 ### Release build
 The simplest configuration to deploy a release build of IBM Maximo Application Suite (core only) with dependencies is: